gottacatchenall/ms_julia_for_ecologists/README.md

 identify, we propose building a living standard for ecological data in the `Julia` programming language, and argue this is necessary to obtain the three primary benefits of standardization mentioned earlier.

-The so-called "two-language problem" in computational science, where it is easier for a researcher to developer a prototype of a model/simulation in a high-level language, like Python or R, and later have to port the model to a lower-level compiled language because the performance of these compiled languages (e.g. C++/Fortran) is orders of magnitude faster than high level interpreted languages.
-In fact, many of the most popular tools in higher-level languages are actually thin wrappers around a compiled (often C++) base (e.g. tidyverse, keras, numpy, TensorFlow, scikit-learn, pandas, etc.).
-However, the skills required to use or debug---let alone write---scientific software in these lower level langauges is not often taught.

 We propose that that Julia has certain properties absent in other popular languages for scientific computing that make it particularly suited for the